caer200/solvent_nlp/README.md

-# Extracting crystallization solvent for literature
+# Extracting crystallization solvent from materials science literature
 The repository contains files for extracting crystallization solvent from supplementary information PDFs using Natural Lanugage Processing (NLP).

 # Running the example code.